 Leadership and Direction

-The PDCA (Plan, Do, Check, Act) Cycle was developed by Dr. Walter Shewhart as a plan of action for creating processes and products.
-It is a four-step method that uses direction and control to execute, but also provide an iterative process for continuous improvement:
+The PDCA cycle (Plan, Do, Check, Act) was developed by Dr. Walter Shewhart as a plan of action for creating processes and products.
+It is a four-step method that uses direction and control to execute, while also providing an iterative process for continuous improvement:

 One of Shewhart's students, W. Edwards Deming later used it extensively, thus the PDCA cycle is often known as the Deming Wheel (Smith, Hawkins, 2004).
 Deming used a modified version — PDSA (Plan, Do, Study, Act) as he believed study (analysis) provided a better description than check.